hafizaatifkamal/counter-machine/README.md

 # Counter Machine
-This is a sample counter machine UI built using basic HTML, CSS & JavaScript for training purpose
+It is a sample counter machine UI built using basic HTML, CSS & JavaScript for training purposes.
+This is purposely built to have hands-on to deploy static websites on GitHub.